JeffCohen/workbook/books/kiei925/3-ruby/3-lists/4-hashes.md

 ## Item Access

-You'll need to know the _key_ of the object you want to access.
-As always, we use square brackets `[ ]` to retrieve an item.
+Just like arrays, we use square brackets `[ ]` to retrieve an item.
-You'll need to know the position of the character you want to access.
+But instead of providing a zero-based position index, we provide the _key_ of the item.

-> Be sure to include the quotation marks in the key!
+> Don't forget the quotation marks!

 ``` irb
 irb(main)> favorites["color"]